ariga/atlas/doc/md/guides/frameworks/sqlc-versioned.md

 upgrade the schema from the current version to the next.
 Many schema management tools, such as Flyway and Liquibase, support this strategy and Atlas supports it as well.

-Atlas's versioned migrations workflow works very well wit sqlc.
+Atlas's versioned migrations workflow works very well with sqlc.
 In fact, in most cases, you can simply point [sqlc schema configuration](https://docs.sqlc.dev/en/latest/reference/config.html#sql) to the migration directory, and things should just work.